Kendal Grove

 - Miami Herald, Sept.
 21, 1912, p.
 5

 - Miami Daily News, July 24, 1932, p.
-19. Casey Piket, an authority on early Miami history, stated that Agnew Welsh, by giving the year 1894, was incorrect in his article.
+19. Agnew Welsh, a writer for the Miami Metropolis, claimed that Sewell came to Miami in 1894.
+However, Casey Piket, an authority on early Miami history, stated that Agnew Welsh was incorrect.
 Sewell’s memoirs stated that he arrived in Miami on March 3, 1896.

 - Miami Daily Metropolis, Oct.
 26, 1920, p.
 1